utmapp/UTM/Documentation/TetheredLaunch.md

 ### Prerequisites

+- Windows + (linux/freebsd/whatever OS libimobiledevice runs on)
 - [Latest IPA Release][3]
-- Windows + (linux/freebsd/whatever OS libimobiledevice runs on)
+- AltServer on Windows
-- ideviceimagemounter
-- idevicedebug
+- [libimobildevice](https://github.com/libimobiledevice/libimobiledevice) on the other OS
-- A developer disk image.
+- A developer disk image on the other OS.
 (Download [here](https://github.com/xushuduo/Xcode-iOS-Developer-Disk-Image/releases))

 ### Signing & Installing